Vaccine Access at SHCS

 - Sexual partners of the above groups

-- People who have had direct skin-to-skin contact with one or more people AND who know others in their community who have had MPOX infection
+- People who have had direct skin-to-skin contact with one or more people AND who know others in their community who have had mpox infection

 - People who have been diagnosed with a bacterial sexually transmitted infection (e.g., chlamydia, gonorrhea, syphilis) in the past 3 months